jpcairesf/oop-design-exercises/inventory/README.md

-### Advanced Inventory Management System Exercise
+# Inventory Management Exercise

-An advanced inventory management system tracks products in multiple warehouses and handles product categorization, stock transfers, and reorder thresholds.
-The system should support detailed reporting for stock levels across all warehouses.
+An inventory management system keeps track of products in a warehouse.
+The system allows adding new products, updating stock levels, and checking product availability.

-**Features**
+## Features

-The advanced inventory management system should be able to perform the following operations:
+The inventory management system should be able to perform the following operations:

-1. **Add Product**: Add a new product with a unique product ID, name, initial stock quantity, category (e.g., electronics, clothing), and associated warehouse.
+1. **Add Product**: Add a new product to the inventory with a unique product ID, name, reorder threshold and initial stock quantity.
-2. **Update Stock**: Update stock levels for products across multiple warehouses.
-Adjustments should automatically trigger restocking if the stock falls below a predefined threshold.
+2. **Update Stock**: Update the stock quantity for a specific product (either adding or subtracting from the current stock).
-3. **Transfer Stock**: Transfer stock of a product between warehouses, ensuring that the transfer is valid.
-4. **Check Stock**: Check the stock level for a specific product across all warehouses or within a specific warehouse.
+3. **Check Stock**: Check the current stock level for a specific product.
-5. **Generate Stock Report**: Generate detailed reports showing the stock levels for all products across all warehouses.
+4. **Get Stock Levels**: Retrieve a list of all products currently in the inventory, along with their stock levels.
+5. **Product Availability**: Check if a specific product is available (i.e., has stock greater than zero).
-6. **Reorder Products**: Automatically flag products for reorder when stock falls below a specified threshold and initiate restocking procedures.
+6. **Reorder Products**: Automatically flag products for reorder when stock falls below a specified threshold.
+Retrieve all products that should be reordered.

-**Conditions**
-- **Product**:
+## Conditions

+### Product:

-  - Each product must have a unique product ID and be assigned to a specific category.
+- Each product must have a unique product ID.
-  - Products may be stored in multiple warehouses, each with its own stock level.

-- **Stock Management**:
+- Products have a stock quantity that represents the available units in the warehouse.
+- A product should be flagged to reorder when the stock is equal or less than its threshold.

+### Stock Updates:

+- Stock can be increased or decreased, depending on inventory changes.
+- Stock cannot go below zero.

+### Operations:

-  - Stock transfers should adjust the stock levels between warehouses appropriately.
+- Adding or removing stock should update the product's stock level accordingly.
+- Availability is determined based on whether the stock is greater than zero.
-  - Reordering should be triggered automatically when stock falls below a certain threshold.
+- The reorder flag must be removed when the stock increase above the threshold.

-- **Operations**:
-  - Stock reports should provide detailed insights into stock levels across all warehouses.
-  - Reordering should generate a notification or initiate the restocking process.